Chosen as one of the Seven Natural Wonders of the World, the waterfalls form a breathtaking landscape that leave all who visit truly enthralled.

-The Argentinian side comprises 80% of the falls' territory and is one of the most popular places to visit, although its Brazilian neighbour is also spectacular.
+The Argentinian side comprises 80% of the falls' territory and is one of the most popular places to visit, although its Brazilian neighbor is also spectacular.

-The best starting point for visiting the Argentinian side is Puerto Iguazú, a pleasant town 14 miles (23 kilometres) from the falls.
+The best starting point for visiting the Argentinian side is Puerto Iguazú, a pleasant town 14 miles (23 kilometers) from the falls.

 - Boat trip: One of the most impressive activities is a boat ride on the Iguazu River, where the boat goes under some of the waterfalls to cool off the visitors.

 - Devil's Throat: This waterfall has the most powerful flow of water and towers at an incredible height that can be observed from a few feet away.

 - Coatis: The park is teeming with these amusing animals, which often congregate next to the bars and restaurants to try to steal from unsuspecting visitors.

 - Boat trips under a full moon: Whenever there’s a full moon, the falls take on a special glow.
 For 5 days a month, a lucky few can enjoy nighttime visits.

 20% of the falls lie in Brazilian territory.
 This part of the falls still offers views as impressive as those on the Argentinian side, due to the wild nature that lines the rushing waters.

 The starting point to explore the Brazilian side is Foz de Iguazú, which sits on the border between Brazil, Argentina, and Paraguay.